 Learn everything you ever wanted to know about car loans and auto refinance.
-We know some terms can be confusing, so we've put together a useful car loan glossary to better help you understand the industry language.

 Auto Equity Loan

 Often referred to as a title loan, this type of loan uses the equity you have in your vehicle in exchange for your title.
-You recieve a cash loan and upon repayment the lender returns your car title.
+You receive a cash loan and upon repayment the lender returns your car title.

 Also referred to as poor credit, this is below average credit, which may include late pays, repossessions, foreclosures or bankruptcy.
 Bad credit does not mean you cannot be approved for an auto loan.

-A balloon payment can make monthly payments lower on an auto loan, but require a large payment to be made at the end of the car loan.
+A balloon payment can make monthly payments lower on an auto loan but require a large payment to be made at the end of the car loan.

 Bill of Sale